“From Música Negra to Reggaeton Latino”: Musical Examples

 Figure 6: The basic elements of Puerto Rico’s localized Dem Bow

-For more of my writings on reggaeton, see here and here, and for the items I’ve tagged as reggaeton-related around the internet, see here.
+For more of my writing on reggaeton, see here and here, and for the items I’ve tagged as reggaeton-related around the internet, see here.
 For a 40 minute mix of dembow-related tracks, go here; and here for an 11 minute mix of “Dem Bow” cover versions.